-1. Start a new project.

-- (a) This time, in Project Parameters, select C. - (b) On the C/C++ Options menu, select ANSI startup code, Small memory model and None for the floating point format.

-(c) Select Edit - Standard Settings, Select Target - Compiler for HC12, then click on Options.
+- 1. Start a new project. - (a) This time, in Project Parameters, select C. - (b) On the C/C++ Options menu, select ANSI startup code, Small memory model and None for the floating point format. - (c) After CodeWarrior opens the project, select Edit Standard Settings, Select Target Compiler for HC12, then click on Options.
 Click on the Output tab, and select the Generate Listing File.
 The listing file will be called main.lst in the bin subdirectory of the CodeWarrior project.
 The listing file includes the C statements as well as the assembly language which was generated.

 CodeWarrior uses a linker file called Project.prm that tells the compiler where to put the program and data.
-In the window which lists the project files, select Project Settings -Linker Files - Project.prm and change it to
+In the window which lists the project files, select Project Settings - Linker Files - Project.prm and change it to